polywrap/PolyGPT/README.md

 PolyGPT is an autonomous agent that learns new capabilities on-demand.
 The project utilizes Polywrap to implement capabilities as dynamically fetchable WebAssembly modules called Wraps, which update the agent via OpenAI's Functions API.
-This approach ensures that the agent remains efficient and lightweight, while also providing access to a wide range of capabilities.
+This approach ensures that the agent remains efficient and lightweight, while having access to a wide range of capabilities.
 Current capabilities include web scraping, local filesystem access, Ethereum transactions, and more.

 Mark the repo with a Star ⭐ if you like it!
 ---